 - Locate and access your electronic health records from a variety of sources by using the U.S. Department of Health and Human Services' online tool.

-- Plan for children and adults who may have difficulty in unfamiliar or chaotic environments.
-Consider your service or support animal or pets and plan for food, water and supplies.
+- Consider your service or support animal or pets and plan for food, water and supplies.
 If you need to evacuate, you’ll need to know whether your shelter allows pets or not, since some shelters only allow service or support animals.

 - Keep a list of the nearest medical facilities, local hospitals and nearest transportation.

-For more information, see the Ready.gov page for people with disabilities.
+For more information, see the Ready.gov page for older adults.